Antinutrient: Enzyme inhibition

 Protease inhibitors are substances that inhibit the actions of trypsin, pepsin, and other proteases in the gut, preventing the digestion and subsequent absorption of protein.
 For example, Bowman–Birk trypsin inhibitor is found in soybeans.
 Some trypsin inhibitors and lectins are found in legumes and interfere with digestion.

 Lipase inhibitors interfere with enzymes, such as human pancreatic lipase, that catalyze the hydrolysis of some lipids, including fats.
 For example, the anti-obesity drug orlistat causes a percentage of fat to pass through the digestive tract undigested.

 Amylase inhibitors prevent the action of enzymes that break the glycosidic bonds of starches and other complex carbohydrates, preventing the release of simple sugars and absorption by the body.
 Like lipase inhibitors, they have been used as a diet aid and obesity treatment.
 They are present in many types of beans; commercially available amylase inhibitors are extracted from white kidney beans.

+Hypoglycin A, which is contained in lychees and ackee fruit, blocks the fatty acid metabolism, so that the body uses its glycogen deposits for energy, which can cause hypoglycemia, when these fruit are eaten in large quantities or as the sole diet.

+Coprine found in some edible mushrooms, for example the common inkcap, inhibits the aldehyde dehydrogenase, which is a part of the alcohol digestive system.
+This can cause a buildup of the toxic acetaldehyde.
+Therefore, mushrooms containing coprine should never be consumed together with alcoholic beverages.

 Other

 Excessive intake of required nutrients can also result in them having an anti-nutrient action.
 Excessive intake of dietary fiber can reduce the transit time through the intestines to such a degree that other nutrients cannot be absorbed.
 However, this effect is often not seen in practice and reduction of absorbed minerals can be attributed mainly to the phytic acids in fibrous food.
 Foods high in calcium eaten simultaneously with foods containing iron can decrease the absorption of iron via an unclear mechanism involving iron transport protein hDMT1, which calcium can inhibit.

 Avidin is an antinutrient found in active form in raw egg whites.
 It binds very tightly to biotin (vitamin B7) and can cause deficiency of B7 in animals and, in extreme cases, in humans.

 A widespread form of antinutrients, the flavonoids, are a group of polyphenolic compounds that include tannins.
 These compounds chelate metals such as iron and zinc and reduce the absorption of these nutrients, and they also inhibit digestive enzymes and may also precipitate proteins.

 Saponins in plants may act like antifeedants and can be classified as antinutrients.